Funding Priority Area

 Behavioral Health

-Supporting efforts that help our community address mental health and substance use, such as prevention services, early identification and intervention, integrated services, care and treatment and recovery services.
+Supporting efforts that help individuals address mental health illness and substance use disorder, such as prevention services, early identification and intervention, integrated services, care and treatment, and recovery services.

 Physical Health Supporting efforts that help individuals address and achieve optimal health and function, including various dimensions such as freedom from disease, physical activity, nutrition and diet, medical self-care, and consumption of alcohol…